halcyon-past/Vpropel/README.md

 <br>
 Type your Name and register Number seperated by tilde(~)
 ```
-"YOUR NAME ~YOUR REGISTER NUMBER
+"YOUR NAME ~YOUR REGISTER NUMBER"
 ```
 in this manner
 <br>